Putting Leadership into Action, Solutions into Place.

 About the Program

-The Bingham Fellows program annually brings together 35-40 experienced Louisville leaders to address one of the region’s most critical issues.
-Participants are selected following a competitive application process.
-As part of the program, this cohort of professional peers meets with local stakeholders, and receives training in strategic change management.
+The Bingham Fellows program annually brings together about 40 experienced Louisville leaders to address one of the region’s most critical issues.
+A diverse class of participants is selected following a competitive application process to ensure the class has content expertise and unique voices representing all parts of the community.
+As part of the program, this cohort of professional peers meets with local stakeholders and receives training in social innovation.
 As their program year progresses, they put into practice skills that credential them as a leader of leaders.

 Bingham Fellows was created in 1988 through a $500,000 endowment from Mary and Barry Bingham Sr.

-The Bingham Fellows topic for 2019 will be: “It Takes a Village: Mobilizing Community for Student Success”
+The Bingham Fellows topic for 2020 will be: “Making Louisville a Top-Tier City”

 “Bingham Fellows was an amazing opportunity to meet, learn from, and network with Louisville’s top leaders in every industry.
 Additionally, I’m proud of the impact we were able to have on an important community issue, and look forward to seeing the results for many years to come.”